Victoria Inn & Avenue Restaurant

 £36,000.00 per annum, £692.31 per week fixed and subject to annual RPI increase, which is capped.
 Paid weekly by direct debit.

-Entry costs approx £37,800 which includes fixtures and fittings, stock, glassware, crockery, cutlery, fuel and cleaning materials, legal, stocktaking fees, training fees, working capital and deposit (25% of head rent, minimum £6,000). £800 of this is for compulsory training
+Entry costs approx £22,800 which includes fixtures and fittings (25% payment of £5,000 with the remainder available to purchase on an assisted purchase scheme), stock, glassware, crockery, cutlery, fuel and cleaning materials, legal, stocktaking fees, training fees, working capital and deposit (25% of head rent, minimum £6,000). £800 of this is for compulsory training

 Standard Tenancy Agreement